 Both my good and bad stories are why I created The Baller on a Budget.

-I’m sure there are people out there like me.
+There are people out there who are just like me.
 There are college students out there who live on loans and can’t afford the latest iPhone.
 There’s a man somewhere making $12 an hour but wants to fulfill his fiancee’s dream wedding.
 There’s a single mother trying to raise 3 kids alone while dreaming of owning a designer handbag.
 That’s why I’m here.
 I want to put dollars back in your pocket while putting new shoes on your tired feet.

 I believe that financial freedom is being able to live comfortably, indulge, and enjoy.
 I believe it is the ability to accumulate wealth and have no fear of spending it.

 So I created this blog to document my journey to financial freedom.

 I created this blog to help my family build the wealth they’d always dreamed of.

 I created this blog to help people just like me.

 And if you’re reading this, I created this blog to help you.